Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.
 ___
-You have trained in the art of crafting for more years than a normal Human lives,
+You have trained in the art of crafting for more years than a normal Human lives.

 * You gain proficiency in one additional artisan tool of your choice
 * You double your proficiency bonus with all artisan tools you are proficient with.